MHardware28/Mini-Pro-04/README.md

 Displays a list of professors or professor cards.

-Users can swipe right to like or left to dislike.
+Users can click heart, X or star to remove or like.

 Ratings are recorded in the application’s state.

 When all professors have been swiped, the app shows results or ends the session.

-The interface is built to feel intuitive and interactive through swiping.

-Technologies Used

 ## This app was built using: